edanalytics/edfi_api_client/README.md

 ## EdFiEndpoint
 `EdFiEndpoint` is an abstract base class for interfacing with API endpoints.
-All methods that return `EdFiEndpoint` and child classes require a session with the API.
+All methods that return `EdFiEndpoint` and child classes require an authentication session with the API.

 ```python
 >>> students = api.resource('students', min_change_version=52028375, max_change_version=53295015)